-Stacy was a Presidential Scholar and on the Dean’s List at Wentworth, where she studied Architecture and Interior Design.
+Background: Stacy was a Presidential Scholar and on the Dean’s List at Wentworth, where she studied Architectural Engineering and Interior Design.
 After graduation, she worked at an architecture firm in Boston from 2006-2008.
-Although she enjoyed her work, she felt something was missing—she wanted to spend more time helping people grow academically and spiritually.
-She decided that tutoring part-time would be a great way to utilize her interpersonal, writing, and math skills.
+Although she enjoyed her work, she felt something was missing–she wanted to spend more time helping people grow academically and spiritually.
 For close to a year, she split her time between tutoring, writing, and working at a design firm in Plymouth.
-When she fell in love with tutoring, she left the A&D industry completely and took a full-time position with a company in the metro-west.
-In 2009, she became certified through the International Tutor Association.
+When she fell in love with tutoring, she left the A&D industry completely and took a full-time position with a private education company.
+She attained tutoring certification in 2009 through The International Tutor Association.
 Her career took off, and within one year, she was promoted to Program Director.
 Stacy knew she had found her niche!
 During her eight years with that company, she received multiple promotions and held a variety of titles, including Manager of Curriculum & Instruction and Director of Operations.
-In 2016, Stacy left the metro-west to develop her own client base on the south shore of Massachusetts where she has resided the majority of her life.
-Today, Stacy specializes in college counseling, college admissions essays, SAT prep, ACT prep, and academic coaching.
+In 2016, Stacy founded South Shore College Consulting & Tutoring.
+Then in 2019, she founded Briley & Baxter Publications—a publishing company that uses part of its monthly proceeds to support animal rescues.
+Stacy is currently enrolled in the University of Pennsylvania Wharton School’s online Entrepreneurship Specialization to pursue her passion for business.
+In her spare time, she enjoys skiing, attending Bruins games, reading about psychology, taking her dogs to the beach, and spending time with her family, husband Tim, and friends.

 Stacy's Radio Interviews